ArdKuijpers/skateometer/README.md

-# skateometer
+# skate-o-meter

-Skating comfort meter
+This project creates a Skating comfort meter.